posted under Hire a Professional Copywriter

 Americans can detect lies.
 Information regarding the benefits of your product is expected.
 But don’t lie, exaggerate, withhold information, or mislead.
 You’ll be expected to deliver whatever you promise.
 And if you want repeat business and referrals from loyal customers, you’ll want to meet and, if possible, surpass their expectations.

 To further support your claims, consider adding social proof in the form of customer testimonials.
 These quotes listed on your website can range from a single sentence or two to a few paragraphs.
-Ideally, you want to include the customer’s full name, title and company (if relevant), and photo added credibility.
+Ideally, you want to include the customer’s full name, title, company (if relevant) and photo.
+You can also use video testimonials for added credibility.

 Whether rich or poor, Americans want value.
 And they do their homework to make sure they get it.